 Ghana Features in 10 Best Countries in Africa, Beats Longtime Rival and Other Heavyweights

-- The U.S. News & World Report 2026 Best Countries rankings prioritise quality of life over economic size or military strength
+- The U.S. News & World Report 2026 Best Countries rankings have prioritised quality of life over economic size or military strength

-- Countries like Seychelles and Morocco rank among the top for tourism-driven economies and strategic importance
+- Countries like Seychelles and Morocco ranked among the top nations in terms of tourism-driven economies and strategic importance

-The 2026 Best Countries ranking by U.S. News & World Report has Ghana among the bottom 10 countries in its ranking.
+The 2026 Best Countries ranking by U.S. News & World Report has Ghana among the bottom 10 countries.

 The ranking evaluates 100 nations across a comprehensive array of metrics.